fedcloud-eu/vault-doc/docs/quickstart.rst

 as the client is tightly integrated with the service, it works out of the box without additional configuration, has simple syntax and also advanced features like encrypted secrets.

+Concepts of Secret objects
+**************************

+Secret objects in Secret management service are identified by their paths, like files on disk.
+Each user has a private secret space for storing his secret objects and cannot see secret objects from other users.
+Each secret object may contain several secret items, each item is identified by its key.
+For example, a secret object for a service in Cloud may contain several different passwords for different components: database, webservice and so on.
+Secret objects in Secret management service are created, read, deleted as the whole, users cannot modify content of an existing secret.

 Prerequisite
 ************